Helping Seniors Make Better-Informed Medicare Decisions

 At Senior Medicare Insurance Services, we offer a number of health insurance solutions for seniors.
 Two of our most used services include Medicare Advantage plan insurance and Medicare supplement plan insurance.

-Senior Medicare Supplement Plan Insurance in Aiken
+Senior Medicare Supplement Plan Insurance in Aiken, SC

 Sometimes called Medigap, the purpose of Medicare Supplement Insurance is to help fill in "gaps" that might not be covered by Original Medicare.
 You can think of a Medigap policy as a supplement for your Original Medicare benefits.